acacode/kinka/docs/documentation.md

 const test = async () => {
   const users = await api.all([getUsers(), getUsers(), getUsers()])
   // all requests will be GET: https://test-api.com/users?queryParam1=1&queryParam2=test&queryParam3=false
-  // first and second requests has been catched because for each one specified same param 'abortableKey' if (users[0].err && users[1].err && !users[2].err) {
+  // first and second requests has been catched because for each one specified same param 'cancelKey' if (users[0].err && users[1].err && !users[2].err) {
     const data = users[2].data
     console.log('data', data)